 In connection with the issuance and sale of our shares of preferred stock, we entered into a right of first refusal and co-sale agreement with certain holders of our common stock and each holder of our preferred stock.
 Each holder of more than 5% of our capital stock, as set forth in the section titled "Principal Stockholders," is a party to these agreements.
-Our directors who are parties to these agreements or who are related to parties to these agreements are Dr. Catalano, Ms. Wallace, Dr. Fletcher and Mr. Breedlove.
+Our directors who are parties to these agreements are Dr. Catalano, Ms. Wallace, Dr. Fletcher and Mr. Breedlove.